This Coconut Rum Paleo Banana Bread recipe uses frozen bananas, and is moist and tender with a tropical banana bread twist.

 - 1 cup coconut sugar or light brown sugar

 - ½ tablespoon psyllium husk powder

 - ¾ teaspoon salt

 - ¾ teaspoon baking soda

 - 4 tablespoons coconut oil melted and cooled slightly

 - 2 tablespoons unsweetened full-fat canned coconut milk

 - 1 ripe banana peeled and halved length-wise (see Note)

-Rum Substitute: If you don’t have rum on hand, you can use 2 tablespoons of water instead and if desired, add 1/2 teaspoon rum extract.
+- Rum Substitute: If you don’t have rum on hand, you can use 2 tablespoons of water instead and if desired, add ½ teaspoon rum extract (or vanilla extract).